varocketry/guitar-mastery-hub/public/lessons/lesson_037_chord_inversions_voice_leading.md

 ---

-## 📖 SECTION 5: INVERSIONS IN CHORD PROGRESSIONS
+## ðŸ“– SECTION 5: INVERSIONS IN CHORD PROGRESSIONS

 ### When to Use Inversions